 The health benefits of eating whole fruits are well-documented and include better gastrointestinal health, long-term weight management; decreased risk of heart disease and diabetes.

 2. Show off Your Thoughtful, Creative Side

 There’s not much original about a bouquet of flowers or a box of chocolates — but think how impressed your beloved will be with something fruit-based and deliciously unexpected, like a colorful Winter Citrus Salad, some Caramelized Bananas, or a gift-wrapped jar of DIY Honey-Pickled Radishes?

 Other creative, fruit-based ideas include fresh fruit skewers covered in chocolate, fruit pizza, or filling up a tray of cupcake holders with your favorite fruits, then drizzling them with honey, dark chocolate, or the garnish of your choice.

-If you’re short on time (or patience), or maybe looking for something ready-to-share or to send long-distance, sending them a FruitGuys gift box of fresh fruit and nuts is a delicious and easy option.
+If you’re short on time (or patience), or maybe looking for something ready-to-share or to send long-distance, sending them a FruitGuys season best gift box is a delicious and easy option.
 Order with just a few clicks, and delight someone you love with a fresh and thoughtful alternative to the usual candy.

 3. Boost Your Energy & Your Libido

 Many fruits are considered to be aphrodisiacs: watermelon, strawberries, figs, and avocados to name just a few.
 We’ve all heard the saying “an apple a day keeps the doctor away” – and apparently there are more benefits.
 A 2014 Italian study found that daily apple consumption improved women’s sex lives.